John Frederick Lampe: Life

-Lampe was born in Saxony, Germany but came to England in 1724 and played the bassoon in opera houses.
+Lampe was born in the Electorate of Saxony, Holy Roman Empire.
+He came to England in 1724 and played the bassoon in opera houses.
 In 1730, he was hired by John Rich to be the composer for Covent Garden Theatre.
 During his time as a bassoonist in London opera houses, in 1727, he played at the coronation of King George II.

-Like Arne, Lampe wrote operatic works in English in defiance of the vogue for Italian opera popularized by George Frideric Handel and Nicola Porpora.
+Like the composer Thomas Arne, Lampe wrote operatic works in English in defiance of the vogue for Italian opera popularized by George Frideric Handel and Nicola Porpora.
 Lampe, along with Henry Carey and J. S. Smith, founded the short-lived English Opera Project.
 He became a friend of Charles Wesley, and wrote several tunes to accompany Wesley's hymns.
 His works for the stage include the mock operas Pyramus and Thisbe (1745) and The Dragon of Wantley (1734), which ran for 69 nights, a record for the time, surpassing The Beggar's Opera.

-From November, 1750 until his death, Lampe was based in Dublin and later in Edinburgh.
+From November 1750 until his death, Lampe was based in Dublin and later in Edinburgh.
 He is buried in Canongate Kirkyard on the Royal Mile.
 The grave lies to the northeast of the church behind the Fettes vault.